 Thomas is available for bail hearings and bail reviews in Toronto on short notice.
 He will use all resources and exercise all options to free his client from custody.

 Finally, criminal charges often lead to related proceedings in the civil arena: this is where having a broad practice in civil, commercial, and criminal law pays off.
-Thomas has acted for clients, whom after defeating criminal charges, have sued the police for negligent investigation and malicious prosecution, among other torts.
 Furthermore, he can act for clients whose property has been seized as the proceeds of crime under provincial Civil Forfeiture legislation.

 Areas of Practice: